-Are you looking to buy the fastest sea scooter to enhance your scuba diving experience and have more fun?
+Are you looking to buy the fastest sea scooter to enhance your snorkeling or scuba diving experience?
 Or maybe you just want one for playing around in your pool?

-Using an underwater scooter eliminates the need for you to kick, as the sea scooter propels you through the water.
-Sea scooters come in a variety of sizes and designs, and the one you choose depends on your size and weight and the type of activity you want to use it for.
+Using the fastest underwater scooter eliminates the need for you to kick, as our #1 sea scooter propels you through the water at 4.47 miles per hour.
+The top 4 Sea scooters on the market in 2022 come in a variety of sizes and designs, and the one you choose depends on the type of activity you want to use it for.

-If you are simply looking for the fastest sea scooter for diving or snorkeling and are able to fit it into your budget, then the model you want is the Sublue Seabow Sea Scooter.
-The Seabow has a top speed of 4.47 miles per hour, ranking it as the fastest scooter on our list.
+If you are simply looking for the fastest sea scooter for diving or snorkeling and can fit it into your budget, then the model you want is the Sublue Seabow Professional Sea Scooter.
+As we mentioned above the Seabow has a top speed of 4.47 miles per hour, ranking it as the fastest scooter on our list below for 2022.

 We’ve listed our top 4 picks based on the price and speed of each underwater scooter.
 We’ve researched the fastest sea scooters in different price ranges to give you an in-depth review of each one.
 This will allow you to easily choose which see scooter is just right for your needs.

-#1: Windek Sublue Seabow Smart Underwater Scooter (Best Fastest Sea Scooter)
+#1: Sublue Seabow Smart Underwater Scooter (Best for 3 Speeds)

 As we noted above, the Sublue Seabow has the most zip of any of these underwater scooters at 4.47 mph (2 meters per second).
 When you combine that with 60 minutes of battery life, you can see that you’ll be able to cover a lot of “ground” with each dive.
 As with all of these sea scooters, maximum speeds and dive times are for optimal conditions.

-Since the Seabow can take you down to a depth of 131 feet (40 meters) where you may want to take some photos or video of your surroundings, it’s great that this underwater scooter has a dedicated space for a camera.
+Since the Seabow can take you down to a depth of 131 feet (40 meters) where you may want to take some photos or video of your surroundings.
+This underwater scooter has a dedicated space for a camera.
 Being able to operate this scooter with just one hand helps out in this situation.

 While the Seabow is classified as waterproof, Sublue does note that the battery compartment does not have a watertight seal.
-And while this shouldn’t damage the device, you probably should dry it out after each use.
-The entire unit should be cleaned after use, especially if you were swimming in salt water, to prevent corrosion.
+And while this does not damage the device, you probably should dry it out after each use.
+The entire unit should be cleaned after your snorkeling or dives, especially if you’re using it in saltwater, to prevent corrosion.

-#2: Sublue WhiteShark Mix Underwater Sea Scooter (Best for Value)
+#2: Sublue WhiteShark Underwater Sea Scooter (Best for Value)